MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-and-configure-on-macos.md

 > This policy sets the threshold for how many files a user can delete from a local OneDrive folder before the user is notified that the files will also be deleted from the cloud.
 > If you enable this policy, users see a notification if they delete more than the specified number of files from OneDrive on their local computer.
 The user is given the option to continue to remove the cloud files, or restore the local files.

-To enable this setting, set a value 0 through 100000, users will see a notification if they delete more than the specified number of files from OneDrive on their local computer.
+To enable this setting, set a value between 0 and 100000, users will see a notification if they delete more than the specified number of files from OneDrive on their local computer.
 The user is given the option to continue to remove the cloud files, or restore the local files.

 If you don't set this setting, users will see a notification when they delete more than 200 files within a short period of time.